dirkbo/cs_python/README.md

 # Configuration

 ## Environment variables
+The following environment variables (also .env file) can be used to configure the client.

 ### CRYPTSHARE_SERVER
-Default value is "https://beta.cryptshare.com".
+Default value is "http://localhost".
 The default Cryptshare Server that is beeing used.

 ### CRYPTSHARE_SENDER_EMAIL
 Default value is None.
 When configured, the email will be used as default sender email for sending transfers.